ndhuanhuan/ML_MODELS_REVIEW/CNN/readme.md

 # Basics about different kind of layers
 https://adeshpande3.github.io/A-Beginner%27s-Guide-To-Understanding-Convolutional-Neural-Networks-Part-2/
 http://cs231n.github.io/convolutional-networks/
+## Filters
+The depth of a kernel/filters is equal to the number of input maps(depth of imput) you use to compute the specific output map.

 ## stride
 The amount by which the filter shifts is the "stride".